-ACTIVITY 12: DBE ASC EXAMS 2016
+ACTIVITY 12: DBE ASC EXAMS 20 16

-Read the passage (TEXT L) below, which contains some deliberate errors, and then answer the set questions.
+Read the passage (TEXT L) belo deliberate errors, and then answer the s some

 TEXT L

 AN OLD LAND ROVER SCORES A MAKEOVER

 In a case of mistaken identity, an old Land Rover recieves its first ever professional makeover from a dreamy mechanic.
 Elsa Jansen explains how it happened.